AN INTEGRATED SOCIOECONOMIC DEVELOPMENT STRATEGY

 • Any attempt to develop alternatives that could be sustained must be achieved through whole system design.

 • A successful strategy must incorporate an integrated approach to the social, ecological and economic factors and must be able to provide mechanisms for transition from the current, processes, structures and practices to the new.

-• The concepts and actions that are incorporated in an appropriate strategy will need to be initially coherent with the ongoing (old paradigm based) structures & processes and while maintaining integrity with the new paradigm, will invoke accelerating transformation to the structures & processes of the new sustainable model.
+• The concepts and actions that are incorporated in an appropriate strategy will need to be initially coherent with the ongoing (old paradigm based) structures & processes while maintaining integrity with the new paradigm, and will invoke accelerating transformation to the structures & processes of the new sustainable model.

 The significance of the choice of the letters SRI (the word, which in the Hindu religion, precedes names of god, signifying sacredness) in naming the research institute lies in keeping in front of us the spiritual basis of our search for understanding what is required to be a sustainable society and how our current society can transition into such a society.
 This is premised on the view that the fundamental flaw undermining the sustainability of our current society is the Newtonian mechanistic world view and the domination of scientific materialism in determining popular belief as to the nature of reality and the consequent predominant values of western culture.